Why buy a ruler for school?

 Sturdy and durable, these traditional steel rulers offer measurements in both the metric and standard systems.

 Pros: Sold in a pack of four, these ruler offers two sides to measure in both centimeters and inches.
-The large black numbers and writing on the silvery metal bodies make it easy to follow and measure.
-And since each ruler is made out of stainless steel, they’re tougher and more durable than almost any other rulers on the market.
+The large black numbers and notches on the silvery metal bodies make it easy to follow and measure.
+And since each ruler is made of stainless steel, they’re tougher and more durable than almost any other rulers on the market.
 The four rulers come in four different lengths (6, 8, 12, and 14 inches long), so you’ll receive smaller rulers that can easily fit into most pencil cases, a classic foot-long hand ruler, and one slightly longer than average for bigger objects.
 As a bonus, each ruler has a handy conversion table on the back that you can quickly refer to at any time.

-Cons: Be careful when handling these rulers, as they do have rather sharp edges.
+Cons: Be careful when handling these rulers, as they have rather sharp edges.
 Also, when measuring, keep in mind that the measurements don’t start directly at the end of the ruler.

 Bottom Line: You often can’t go wrong with the classics, and this set of traditional hand rulers is no exception.
 With four different sizes per pack, these are strong, durable hand rulers suitable for young students for home and school use alike.